 Reliable support: Even when problems arise, the Devolver team can submit a ticket and get a Vercel support team member to troubleshoot in minutes.

 With all this growth and time and frustration saved, they’re even looking to expand their team to a fourth engineer.
-With more devs on Devolver, who knows how many games will come in 2022!
 If you want to move faster and have a more streamlined frontend workflow like Devolver, reach out to learn more about Vercel can help.